StartupWichita/startupwichita.com/CONTRIBUTING.md

  6. Add a descriptive title and detailed description for your proposed change.
 The more information the better.
  7. Click “Create pull request”<br>

  **That’s it!
-You’ll be automatically subscribed to receive updates as others review your proposed change and provide feedback.**
+You’ll be automatically subscribed to receive updates as others review your proposed change and provide feedback**

  ### Submitting a pull request via Git command line
  1. Fork the project by clicking “Fork” in the top right corner of StartupWichita/startupwichita.com.